 - Lear current field description and start with a new empty one. - Open new file description from .sfd file.
-Current field description will be cleared. - Bave current file description into .sfd file. - May a solution of the section of the s - Add new item into the field description.
+Current field description will be cleared. - Bave current file description into .sfd file. - May a solution of the second state of the second stat - Add new item into the field description.
 The currently selected VAR, CMPx and CHK stars will be added as a new line.